Johannes-ece/Johannes-ece.github.io/content/blog-posts/nixie-clock-part-ii.md

 From 23:00 - 6:45 and 8:45 - 16:00 the tubes are turned off, as each tube has a limited lifetime this measure extends it quite some time.

 Every two minutes the clock cycles through all digits, this helps with a phenomenon called „Cathode Poisoning“.
-This occurs
+This occurs when only one digit is used for an extended amount of time like a hour digit on an clock.
+This cycling results in a slot machine effect that can be seen here.
+Video slot machine

+The result: